flack/midgard-portable/README.md

    A new entity was found through the relationship 'classname#link_property' that was not configured to cascade persist operations for entity
    ```
+ - Doctrine does not support public properties on entity classes, so using ``get_object_vars()`` will always return
+   an empty result.
+Similarly, ``ReflectionExtension('midgard2')`` will also fail, so you can't use this to get a list
+   of all registered MgdSchema classes.
+This will be addressed by a separate reflection helper (which is yet tbd)

 ...and of course, much of the API provided still only consists of stubs.
 It is a prototype, after all :)